kyma-project/telemetry-manager/docs/user/03-traces.md

                 key: token
 ```

-The related Secret must fulfill the referenced name and Namespace, and contain the mapped key as in the following example:
+The related Secret must have the referenced name and needs to be located in the referenced Namespace, and contain the mapped key as in the following example:

 ```yaml
 kind: Secret